PhoenixTales/phoenix-docs/mechanics/mechanics.md

 # Mechanics

 In this section of the concept we will deal with how to translate the *vision* into gameplay.
 Classes, Attributes, Skills, different modes of interaction, experience, relations or attitudes, interface, character progression and so on.
-The mechanics are the technical frame, the "rules" of the game within which the story takes place.
+The mechanics are the technical frame and the "rules" of the game within which the story takes place.

 **Content:**